paulkeysza/QIESIToolkitAPI/README.md

-# 📘 KeysieAPI — JSON → Excel Converter API
+# 📘 QIESIToolkitAPI — JSON → Excel Converter API

-KeysieAPI is a lightweight **FastAPI** microservice that dynamically converts JSON input into an Excel file returned as Base64.
+QIESIToolkitAPI is a lightweight **FastAPI** microservice that dynamically converts JSON input into an Excel file returned as Base64.
 It is purpose‑built for workflow engines like **Nintex Automation Cloud (NAC)** and integrates easily into automation solutions.

 ---